-The cicadas making their annual droning chorus that sounds like thousands of tiny chain saws reminded me of the bug mask I made several years ago.
+The cicadas outside are making their annual droning chorus that sounds like thousands of tiny chain saws.
+It reminded me of the bug mask I made several years ago.
 It was a fairly big project, so there were quite a few posts in that series.

 I don’t know if anyone else ever made one, but if you have, I’d love to see it.